breadthe/chasingcode.dev/source/uses.md

 ## Phone

-- **Samsung Galaxy Note 8** - Despite my love for Macs, I've never been a huge fan of iPhones/iOS.
-The Note 8 is the best phone for me at the moment.
-It may be several generations behind modern phones but I love the stylus and how well Samsung integrated it with the software.
-The battery and speed are still good, it has a headphone jack, and it takes decent photos.
-I'm planning to hang on to it for as long as possible, especially considering the initial price.
-After that it gets tricky.
-I would very much like to continue having a stylus, but I don't like the direction Samsung is following with their phones, and the prices are becoming ridiculous.
-There's a chance I may switch to an iPhone in the future.
+- **Samsung Galaxy S21 Ultra** - Despite my love for Macs, I've never been a huge fan of iPhones/iOS.
+The S1 Ultra is the best phone for me at the moment.
+What I like best about this phone is the camera array.
+The 10x optical zoom is nothing to sneeze at.
+There's a very good chance I will switch to iPhone in the future though, as soon as the rumored 10x camera comes out.
+It's super convenient to be in the same ecosystem as my Macs and iPad, as I can transfer files between them with ease.

+## Tablet

+- [2021 12.9 iPad Pro](https://amzn.to/3XSnEjW) - 512GB storage.
+I use it to sketch, read comics, watch movies, play a couple of games, browse the web, and a bunch of other stuff that is harder to do on a laptop.
+- [Apple Pencil 2nd Gen](https://amzn.to/3wDK0cQ) - I use it to draw and sketch things.

+## Tablet software

+- 💵 **Procreate** - One of the best apps for freeform drawing on the iPad.
+- 💵 **Affinity Designer 2** - Yep, I bought it again for the iPad.
+- **Panels** - Comic book reader.

 ## Other gear & accessories